mehwaffle10/Waffle_Balance/README.md

 ## KNIGHT SHOP

 ### Keg
-- Explode in a circular 8 block radius instead of doing bomberman plus shape
+- Explode in a circular 6 block radius instead of doing bomberman plus shape
+- Cost 200 coins

 ### Mines
 - Deploy after timer like they used to